-At this place I already want to thank my students from the WS 2017/2018 class and my PhD students for letting me know about mistakes and typos.
+At this place I want to thank my students from the WS 2017/2018 and WS 2019/2020 classes and my PhD students for letting me know about mistakes and typos.
 Furthermore thanks to Katrin Mang for some tikz pictures and latex improvements.

-I would be more than grateful if you let me know about errors inside these lecture notes via thomas.wick@ifam.uni-hannover.de
+Please let me know about errors inside these lecture notes via thomas.wick@ifam.uni-hannover.de